-Chances are the toothpaste in your medicine cabinet contains a pesticide and known mouth irritant called sodium lauryl (or laureth) sulfate, or SLS.
+Chances are the toothpaste in your medicine cabinet contains a pesticide and known mouth irritant called sodium lauryl sulfate, or SLS.
 And SLS may be causing those painful eruptions on your lips and mouth called canker sores.

 Medically called aphthous ulcers, canker sores are small lesions that develop on the soft tissue of your mouth.
 The precise cause of canker sores is unclear, but mouth injuries, stress, food sensitivities, a depressed immune system and SLS are all suspected.

 Most canker sores last from one to two weeks.
 The following are some natural therapies that may speed the recovery process.